sonic-otn/SONiC-OTN/documentation/SONiC-OTN-HLD.md

 - created a parallel code base of SONiC infrastructure (scripts, utilities, data types, meta, code generation, etc.).
 This would make maintenance(continuously sync with upstream SONiC) a big effort.
 - Potential support for packet-optical device is not feasible.

-<b>Option 1 evolution plan proposal:</b>
+<b>Option 1 Evolution plan proposal:</b>

- Since we copied the SONiC infrastructure in ot-Syncd and OTAI in Option 1,  we can make these SONiC infrastructures as a common library.  mgmt-common, swss-common, pmon-common are common libraries in SONiC if more applications start to share these common libraries.
+On syncd side, since we copied the SONiC infrastructure in ot-Syncd and OTAI in Option 1, we can make these SONiC infrastructures as a common library.  mgmt-common, swss-common, pmon-common are common libraries in SONiC if more applications start to share these common libraries.
 It might be the first a new application start to share the SAI infrastructure and Syncd infrastructure, we can generate Syncd-common and SAI-common at day two when most infrastructure utilities are the same as SONiC's.

+On the swss side, SONiC already separated infrastructure (swss-common lib) from the business-logic (swss).
 In most of time, developers are working on the OTN and Switch application layer instead of infrastructure (compared SWSS with SWSS-common).
 We may avoid mixing the OTN and switch application service together in the same docker, in order to reusing these infrastructure.
+New olss container code mostly are business logic for OTN.
+Limited code duplication between swss and olss is worth to achieve a clear separation of switching and OTN functionality.

 <img src="../assets/arch-option1-evol.png" alt="SONiC for optical transport white-box system" style="zoom: 40%;" />